Training Outcomes Within Your Budget!

 7) Conclusion

-Before we delve into its types, symptoms, and effects, we will first define What is Mental Health Illness.
-Mental Illness can be defined as a wide range of conditions affecting emotional, cognitive, and behavioural well-being.
-It involves disruptions in thoughts, emotions, and actions, often causing distress and impairing daily life.
-Conditions like anxiety, depression, and schizophrenia are common examples.
+Before we delve into its types, symptoms, and effects, we will first define What is Mental Illness.
+Mental Illness can be described as a wide range of conditions that affect emotional, cognitive, as well as behavioural well-being.
+It involves disruptions in thoughts, emotions, and actions, often caused by distress and impairing daily life.
+Some of its common examples include Anxiety, Depression, and Schizophrenia.

-These illnesses can impact relationships, work, and physical health, highlighting the intricate mind-body connection.
-Therefore, awareness and understanding of Mental Illnesses are crucial for promoting early intervention, reducing stigma, and fostering a society that supports mental well-being through empathy, education, and appropriate treatment.
+These illnesses can impact relationships, work, and physical health, signifying the intricate mind-body connection.
+Therefore, awareness and understanding of Mental Illnesses are crucial for promoting early intervention, reducing stigma, and fostering a society that supports mental well-being through empathy, education, and genuine treatment.

 Mental Health

-Mental Illness encompass numerous conditions that affect the way individuals think, feel, and behave.
-Here, we will explore some of the most common Mental Health disorders, shedding light on their characteristics, symptoms, and potential effects:
+Mental Illness includes several conditions that affect the way how individuals think, feel, and behave.
+Here, we will explore some of the most common Mental Health disorders, shedding light on their characteristics, symptoms, and potential impacts:

 Types of Mental Health Illness

 Anxiety disorders are marked by excessive worry, fear, and unease that can interfere with regular activities.
-These disorders include the following:
+These disorders include:

 1) Generalised Anxiety Disorder (GAD): Persistent and excessive worry about various aspects of life, often without a specific cause.